hchiam/AssistantAppWorkshop/01-create-item.md

 Intents are the backbone of Dialogflow projects.
 Each intent describes a mapping between what a user says and what action should be taken by your software.
-In this step, we'll create an intent that will allow you to add new items to your todo list.
+In this step, we'll write a "Create item" intent that is invoked when a user wants to add items to their to-do list.

 # Create a new intent